EasyRdf is a PHP library designed to make it easy to consume and produce RDF.

 Then open the following URL in your browser: http://localhost:8080/

 EasyRdf was in maintenance mode since 2017 (link) and not actively maintained since.
 There were 6+ pull requests pending at that time with fixes and new features.
-Its sad to see another RDF PHP project die slowly, so i decided to clean house and give the code a new home (old fork, further info).
+Its sad to see another RDF PHP project die slowly, so I decided to clean house and give the code a new home (further info).
 A few months in late 2020 EasyRdf was actively improved (me being a co-maintainer for a while), but that stopped and decay began again.
+It was a frustating time, lets leave it at that.

 This fork (v1.*) aims to be a drop-in replacement for the